The true cost of bad customer service in Australia

 That’s $122 Billion dollars walking out of one business and into the next because the customer didn’t like the way they were treated.

 Sure, there are some customers that are difficult, maybe they are having a bad day and they take it out on you.

-The reality is that a customer has a problem when they come to you.
+The reality is that when a customer has a problem, they are coming to you.

-Maybe their problem is the TV stopped working and they need a new one, maybe they are hungry and need food or they cant get their computer to work and need help.
+Maybe their problem is the TV stopped working and they need a new one, maybe they are hungry and need food or they can’t get their computer to work and they need help.